nb-0310/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-A website to visualize how different sorting algorithms work.
+A tool that helps us to visualize different sorting algorithms, and hence makes understanding them easier.
+Hope you like playing around with it.